Seven of Earth’s Earliest Gigantic and Bizarre Creatures

 “Sea lily” crinoids lengthy history dates far back to the Ordovician Period around 500 million years ago, although the fossil record reveals their heyday occurred during the Mississippian Period around 345 mya.
 Today, there are far few species, but they lack the long meandering stems common in Paleozoic varieties and live in colder, deep ocean depths.
 For more photos and drawing of crinoids go to another fossillady article specifically about theme HERE.

 How Are Saltwater Ocean Fossils Found as Far North as Michigan?
 During their Paleozoic lifetimes, much more of the world’s continents were covered under warm, shallow, saltwater seas, including the Great Lakes regions.
-When thousands of Paleozoic ocean species died, including crinoids, they became buried in sediment and under certain conditions, fossilized.
+When after thousands of Paleozoic ocean species died, including crinoids, they became buried in sediment and under certain conditions, fossilized.

 Millions of years later, around ten thousand years ago, the giant glaciers sculpted deep basins, forming the Great Lakes.
 In the process, they also dug into the deep layers of sediment where crinoid remains and their counterparts lay buried and were thusly released.
 Since then, the perpetual wave action of the big lakes has continued to deposit them on our beaches where we have the privilege of finding them!